-ESMA may, on the request of one or more competent authorities or on its own initiative, conduct an inquiry into a particular issue or practice relating to short selling or relating to the use of credit default swaps to assess whether the issue or practice poses any potential threat to financial stability or market confidence in the Union.
+ESMA may, on request from one or more competent authorities, the European Parliament, the Council or the Commission or on its own initiative conduct an inquiry into a particular issue or practice relating to short selling or relating to the use of credit default swaps to assess whether that issue or practice poses any potential threat to financial stability or market confidence in the Union.

-ESMA shall publish a report setting out its findings and any recommendations relating to the issue or practice.
+ESMA shall publish a report setting out its findings and any recommendations relating to the issue or practice within three months as from the end of the inquiry.